-Feed meat back into the grinder and pass through a 3/16 inch plate twice.
+Feed the beef back into the grinder and pass through a 3/16 inch plate twice.
 With each pass, you'll see the fat pieces become small and smaller.

-In a separate bowl, whisk together the seasoning, binder flour, and remaining ice water.
+In a separate bowl, whisk together the hot dog seasoning, binder flour, and remaining ice water.
 The binder flour will add protein value to your mixture and will absorb and hold water, leading to less shrinkage in the smokehouse.
-Pour seasoning mixture over the meat.
+Pour the hot dog seasoning mixture over the meat.

 Continue to mix by hand for 5 minutes, until the meat is tacky.
-The texture should be sticky and pasty with the seasonings mixed well throughout.
+The texture should be sticky and pasty with the hot dog seasonings mixed well throughout.

-When ready to stuff, find the end of your casing, and run your sink head over it and let water run through.
+When ready to stuff your hot dogs, find the end of your casing, and run your sink head over it and let water run through.
+We are using natural casing for our hot dogs.
 Thread onto a 1/2-inch stuffing horn and gently thread on the rest of the strand.
 Tie a knot at the end of the casing once it's fully on the stuffing horn.

 Place a metal sheet tray underneath the nozzle of the stuffer.
-Add 1-2 tablespoons of water to the bottom of the sheet tray so that the sausage slide away from the stuffer without sticking to the bottom.
+Add 1-2 tablespoons of water to the bottom of the sheet tray so that the natural casing hot dogs slide away from the stuffer without sticking to the bottom.

-Slowly stuff the casings, making sure to not overstuff (test your fill weight by making a small link at the end of the casing, it should easily twist without bursting or creating large air pockets).
+Slowly stuff the casings, making sure to not overstuff your natural casing hot dogs (test your fill weight by making a small link at the end of the casing, it should easily twist without bursting or creating large air pockets).